V-Flat vs Softbox Comparison (Video)

 In case you’re not familiar with how color temperature is measured in photography, the Kelvin (K) scale is the standard used to measure color temperature (how warm/yellow or cool/blue the light is).
 If you’re not well-versed in this, play around with it.
 Your camera most likely has a white balance option marked with a “K” if it doesn’t say “Kelvin.”
 Most cameras run a Kelvin scale of about 2000K to 10,000K.
 Candles are typically around 2000K (very warm, yellow light) while daylight is anywhere between 5000K-6500K (white to blue light).

 If you’ve ever bought “daylight balanced” light bulbs at Home Depot, you might’ve noticed a spec listed on the outside of the box that says something like “5000K.”
 That’s the same thing we’re talking about here.
 If you want warmer lights inside your home, say, for your bedside lamp, then choose a bulb that has a lower Kelvin number on the outside of the box.
-You’ll want something with a rating that’s a lot less than a 5000K daylight balanced bulb.
+You’ll want something with a rating that’s a lot less than a 5000K daylight-balanced bulb.
 The package will typically say something like “2000K” or “2700K.”

 Manually adjusting your white balance in camera according to the Kelvin scale fine-tunes your imagery and gets it to the tone you want.
 Just remember that the lower the number on the Kelvin scale, the more yellow and warm the light.
 The higher the number, the bluer and cooler the light.

-Comparing the Shadows in a Side by Side Comparison of Images Made With a Softbox vs a V-Flat
+Comparing the Shadows in a Side-by-Side Comparison of Images Made with a Softbox vs a V-Flat

 Remember that with the softbox the light is coming at the model in a narrower beam than the light bouncing off the V-Flat.
 When it comes to lighting, the smaller the beam of light compared to the subject, the harder the light.
 As mentioned before, the V-Flat provides a larger surface area which creates a larger light source, or a larger “beam” of light, so to speak.
 That’s why the image shot with the V-Flat has softer light.
-But we’ll get more in depth on that in a moment.
+But we’ll get more in-depth on that in a moment.

 If you look closely at the softbox image on the left, you’ll notice that the shadows alongside her nose and next to the v-neck on her dress are darker and more defined than the image on the right.
 Her jawline is also more distinct.